catdad/dev-init/README.md

 git-init --linter ESLint --linter JSHint --linter JSCS
 ```

+### `.editorconfig`

+Kiril also approves of other IDEs.
+An [`.editorconfig`](http://editorconfig.org/) file will be created to configure a whole plethora of other IDEs.
+If your favorite IDE does not support it natively, there is probably a plugin for it.

 ### `README.md`

 An empty readme file will be created, to get you started and remind you that writing a readme is important.